-Source: Bloomberg, Goldman Sachs, Predictlt.org, Waverton.
-As at 04.11.24.
 FISCAL POLICY WILL BE DOMINANT ISSUE IN 2025 This chart shows the US budget deficit as a % of US GDP.
-It is currently 6.3% of GDP.
+It is currently 7.1% of GDP.
 So far, the bond market has been relaxed about the likelihood of more supply of government bonds in the months and years ahead.
 But that could change in 2025 for two reasons.

-Firstly, the Federal government debt limit will be reinstated on 2 January 2025 at the level that includes all borrowing since the June 2023 suspension of the debt limit by Congress.
-So, it is a legal requirement that at some point next year Congress will have to raise the debt limit to permit more borrowing.
-The US Treasury can rely on its cash holdings for a little while before the limit needs to be raised but it is likely that the new Congress will have to deal with this issue in the first weeks of 2025.
-If no one party controls both houses of Congress and the Presidency that could be a challenge.
+Firstly, the Federal government debt limit has been reinstated as of 2 January 2025 at the level that includes all borrowing since the June 2023 suspension of the debt limit by Congress.
+So, it is a legal requirement that at some point this year Congress will have to raise the debt limit to permit more borrowing.
+The US Treasury can rely on its cash holdings for a little while before the limit needs to be raised but it is likely that the new Congress will have to deal with this issue by the summer of 2025.

 Secondly, the 2017 tax cuts for individuals and small businesses roll off at the end of 2025.
 If new legislation is not passed to renew them, then taxes will rise by over \$4 trillion.
-A Trump administration with Republicans in control of both houses will definitely renew them.
-It could be a battle to do so if that is not the situation.
+That is looking likely to happen.
 Renewed tax cuts would be a positive for demand in the economy in the short term but will boost the deficit further in the medium term.
-Could the bond vigilantes come out of hibernation at that point?
+When Trump took office in 2017 the deficit was 3% of GDP.
+The current situation gives much less leeway for expansionary policy.
+Could the bond vigilantes come out of hibernation in 2025?

 US budget deficit as % of GDP 1970 - current